-Being a 3D artist is about having the ability to be artistic while being able to understand the technical aspects of creating game art, in addition to having a strong problem-solving mentality.
+Being a 3D artist is about having the ability to be artistic while understanding the technical aspects of creating game art, in addition to having a strong problem-solving mentality.

 What tips would you give to someone wanting a career in your industry?